 Feelings are real.

 The mind is what it feels like to be you.
-When that mind (the feeling of being you) is blown, ‘you’ as an individual feeling of consciousness receives sensory information that frees you.
-Freedom from dissatisfaction is blissful.
-Utter contentment and a good solid floating feeling is yours.
+When that mind—the feeling of being you—is blown away, “you,” as in your individual feeling of consciousness receives sensory information from the environment around you, you are shifted from a self-perception to utter contentment and a good solid floating feeling.

 In the British Journal of Psychiatry Susan Greenfield (2002) wrote, “Now consider ‘losing the mind’ or ‘blowing the mind’.
 Because we are still conscious when these often much-sought-after events occur, I would suggest that it is wrong to conflate ‘mind’ with ‘consciousness’.
 Just think a little more about being ‘out of your mind’.
 In such situations, the individual no longer is accessing personalised cognitive perspectives, the world no longer has a personalised meaning and instead one is the passive recipient of incoming sensory information” (Mind, Brain and Consciousness).